determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-requirements.rst

  PBS Requirements
 ******************

 Determined should function with your existing PBS configuration.
-The following steps are recommended to optimize how Determined interacts with PBS:
+To optimize how Determined interacts with PBS, we recommend the following steps:

 -  Configure PBS to manage GPU resources.